Pelicans coach Stan Van Gundy out after 1 season at helm

 Williamson largely thrived under Van Gundy and saw his role expand with a “point-Zion” experiment that featured the agile, 6-foot-7, 284-pound forward as the primary ball-handler.
 But Williamson also expressed dissatisfaction with the overall direction of the club at season's end.

 “Doing the same thing over and over and expecting a different result is kind of insane, so I’m not going to going to sit here and say we’re close,” Williamson said.
-“The reality of it is it was very disappointing not to be a part of the play-in tournament and stuff.
-But we just got to come in and just be better.
-That’s just me being real.”
+“The reality of it is it was very disappointing not to be a part of the play-in tournament and stuff.”

-Those comments ran somewhat counter to the narrative promulgated by Griffin, who saw his team as one that looked far more competitive that its record.
+The Pelicans blew 14 double-digit leads and had a rash of late-season injuries to key players, including Williamson, before losing five of their final six games.

-The Pelicans blew 14 double-digit leads and had a rash of late-season injuries to key players, including Williamson, before winding up just two games behind San Antonio for the final Western conference play-in spot.
+“We are mindful of the fact that buy-in from your players matters," Griffin said.
+"At the same time, (the coaching change) wasn’t something they were counseled on in terms of making the decision and I don’t believe it’s going to be a part of the process where we’re leaning deeply on them for that input. ...
+We’ve built a knowledge base of what it is they need to succeed and that’s our job to act on."

-Griffin also praised Van Gundy for being the only one of nine coaching candidates he interviewed last offseason "who saw point-Zion in Zion.”
+In the recent past, two players — Chris Paul and Anthony Davis — rose to NBA stardom in New Orleans, only to leave in their prime, dissatisfied by the club's direction.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports